 Sore, watery eyes

-Lips, tongue, and nailbeds may turn blue during coughing spells
+Lips, tongue, and nailbeds that turn blue during coughing spells

-Whooping cough can last up to 10 weeks and can lead to pneumonia and other complications.
+Whooping cough can last up to 10 weeks.
+It can lead to pneumonia and other complications.

 How is whooping cough diagnosed?